-The Critical Care Trauma Center (CCTC) at London Health Sciences Centre's (LHSC) Victoria Hospital is a 30 bed medical-surgical-trauma unit.
+The Critical Care Trauma Center (CCTC) at London Health Sciences Centre's (LHSC) Victoria Hospital is a 35 bed medical-surgical-trauma unit.
 Our patient population is adults over 18 years of age.
-There is a separate Pediatric Critical Care Unit (PCCU) located opposite to the visitors' entrance to CCTC.
+There is a separate Pediatric Critical Care Unit (PCCU) located across the hall from the CCTC.

-The CCTC cares for patients who require intensive care following multiple trauma or surgical procedures (including vascular, thoracic, gynecology and otolaryngology), and high risk obstetrics, oncology, sepsis and complex medical disorders (including respiratory and renal diseases).
-CCTC is a referral center for Southwestern Ontario, providing high quality critical care services by staff who are specially trained to meet the complex needs of critically ill patients.
+The CCTC cares for patients who require intensive care after trauma or surgical procedures (including vascular, thoracic, gynecology and otolaryngology), obstetrical complications, cancer, sepsis (serious infections) or complex medical disorders (including respiratory, neurological, cardiovascular and renal diseases).
+CCTC is a referral center for the South West Local Health Integration Network (SW-LHIN).

 Our teams promote an interdisciplinary learning environment, teaching students from various disciplines and educational institutions, including: Western University, Fanshawe College and partnering academic institutions.
 Many members of the critical care team are academically affiliated with faculties at Western University.